FR0ST1N/animequotes/README.md

   "quote": "You are weak.
 Why are you so weak?
 Because you lack... hatred.", "anime": "Naruto",
   "id": 635,
-  "name": "Itachi Uchiha"
+  "name": "Itachi Uchiha",
+  "success": true
 }
 ```

-## The More the Merrier
+## The More The Merrier

 * Total Quotes: 8510
 * No. of unique Characters: 2334